The Kashmir Conflict-

 The political class in Pakistan too adopted the policy, not,

-so different to their Indian counterpart.
+so different from their Indian counterpart.
 They, too, had never adopted a policy

-based on the principle to respect and recognised the people’s right to
+based on the principle to respect and recognize the people’s right to

 self-determination.
-Even before the partition of India, Mohammad Ali Jinah went
+Even before the partition of India, Mohammad Ali Jinnah went

 by Sheikh Mohammad Abdullah.
 He was well aware about the fact that Sheikh

-Abdullah was enjoying full support of the people of Kashmir, but in another
+Abdullah was enjoying the full support of the people of Kashmir, but in another

-public reception organised by Muslim Conference: He declared in a very
+public reception organized by Muslim Conference: He declared in a very

 authoritarian manner ‘I am the leader of the Muslims of the Indian

-join Muslim Conference.’
+join the Muslim Conference.’
 Kashmir was the only state where people came out on

 the streets, protesting and demanding that Mr. Jinnah should leave Kashmir.

 Subsequently, he was forced to abandon his Kashmir tour.
-The irony that Mr.
+The irony is that Mr.

 clear trends among the masses that neither he nor his Muslim League had not